aanchal-fatwani/js-best-practices/README.md

 24. ### Validate data
     Avoid relying on invalid data, validate it before using it to avoid glitches and security threats.
 Do not solely depend on client-side validation, as it can create security vulnerabilities.
 Relying solely on client-side validation can introduce security vulnerabilities in the application.
-This is because client-side validation can be bypassed or manipulated by malicious users, since the validation code is running on the user's machine and is therefore under their control.
+This is because client-side validation can be bypassed or manipulated by malicious users since the validation code is running on the user's machine and is therefore under their control.

     For example, an attacker can simply disable or modify the client-side validation code using browser developer tools.
 They can also send unauthorized requests to the server, bypassing the client-side validation altogether.
 In either case, the server assumes the data passed through client-side validation and processes it with the assumption that it is valid.
 This can lead to the introduction of vulnerabilities such as SQL injections, path traversals, and other security issues.